State collapse: Regeneration

-Either the incumbent regime itself, or an extremist reactionary group dissatisfied with its performance, may attempt to postpone or avoid collapse by regenerating popular support; 'At the end of a dynasty there often appears some show of power giving the impression that the dynasty's senility has been made to disappear.
-It lights up brilliantly just before it is extinguished, like a candle which leaps up brilliantly just before it is put out'.
+Either the incumbent regime itself, or an extremist reactionary group dissatisfied with its performance, may attempt to postpone or avoid collapse by regenerating popular support.
+"At the end of a dynasty there often appears some show of power giving the impression that the dynasty's senility has been made to disappear.
+It lights up brilliantly just before it is extinguished, like a candle which leaps up brilliantly just before it is put out."

-To do so they may have to take 'heroic' measures; 'Throughout history there have always been in the event of defeat two paths of action; the one aims at saving enough of the substance as possible. the other at leaving behind a stirring legend'.
+To do so, they may have to take "heroic" measures.
+"Throughout history there have always been in the event of defeat two paths of action; the one aims at saving enough of the substance as possible, the other at leaving behind a stirring legend."
 According to Piekalkiewicz and Penn, they may rethink or adapt the ideology, or replace it by a completely new set of ideals.
-For example, in Poland, according to Piekalkiewicz and Penn, communist ideocracy failed in 1980; the recognition of Lech Walesa's Solidarity Trade Union led to a military coup and authoritarian military rule.
+For example, in Poland, according to Piekalkiewicz and Penn, communist ideocracy failed in 1980; the recognition of Lech Wałęsa's Solidarity trade union led to a military coup and authoritarian military rule.

 According to Sabrina Ramet, regenerative changes occurred in Yugoslavia in the 1980s when the communist ideology was replaced by a nationalist drive for a Greater Serbia and by an anti-bureaucratic revolution in support of Slobodan Milosevic.

-The Young Turk coup of 1908, the 1991 Soviet coup d'etat attempt, and the financial/industrial reforms of Sergei Witte in Imperial Russia, were all aimed at regenerating causes which were nearing collapse.
+The Young Turk coup of 1908, the 1991 Soviet coup d'etat attempt, and the financial and industrial reforms of Sergei Witte in Imperial Russia were all aimed at regenerating causes which were nearing collapse.

 Marina Ottaway discusses the collapse of the Austro-Hungarian Empire and Ottoman Empire in 1918, British India in 1947, the collapse of the Soviet Union in 1991, the collapse of South Africa's white supremacist government in 1993, of Czechoslovakia the following year, and of Yugoslavia.

 Possible consequences of collapse

-State collapse is 'not necessarily anarchy'.
+State collapse is not necessarily anarchy.

 Failed state

 If attempts at restructuring from within or without are unsuccessful, a long-term absence of a viable government results.
-Services are absent and national borders are unprotected, as in Somalia, Yemen and South Sudan.
+Services are absent and national borders are unprotected, as in Haiti, Libya, Somalia, Yemen and South Sudan.
 A failed state can fragment, be taken over by outside forces, or descend into chaos.

 Annexation by another state

-As in the Austrian Anschluss of 1938.
+The Mongol Empire was able to conquer and unite the various kingdoms and empires spanning China into one state again in 1279, due to a lack of centralised state authority over the previous century of disunity.

+The gradual weakening and collapse of the Byzantine Empire starting in the 11th century led to territory being occupied by European and Ottoman powers, accelerating the total failure of the state.

+The collapse in authority and failure of other states such as the Golden Horde led to their territorial occupation by other states, in this case Russia.